nikalsh/color-pixel-reader-sandbox/README.md

 #### Swing.GIFMaker

 - CTRL + R to start / stop recording
-- Resizing Camera window resizes recording area
+- CTRL + C to take a screenshot
 - Mouse scroll wheel up / down to zoom
+- Resize Camera window to resize recording area

 ### TODO
 - Fix new image position when zooming